sogaiu/ts-playground-setup/README.md

 ## Introduction

+### What and Why

-This repository provides code to automate the process of assembling a tree-sitter playground that works with a user-specified list of grammars.
+This repository provides code to automate the process of assembling a tree of files and directories for hosting a tree-sitter playground for a user-specified list of grammars.

 This might be useful in the following sorts of cases:

-* Demo one's grammar via a web server...well, because :)
+* Demoing one's grammar via a web server...well, because :)
-* Switch between multiple alternate similar grammars for comparison [0]
+* Switching among multiple similar grammars for comparison [0]
-* Make it easier for folks to experience / investigate an issue with your grammar
+* Easing the experiencing / investigation of an issue

+### Prerequisites

-It may work on Unix-ish systems / environments [1] that have typical dev tools such as:
+It may work on typical Unix-ish systems / environments [1] that have tools such as:

+* bash
+* gcc [2]
 * git
-* gcc or clang
 * GNU make
-* python3 (emsdk needs this)
+* python3 [3]
-* typical shell such as dash, bash, or zsh
+* typical sh

-A relatively recent version of the `tree-sitter` cli is also necessary.
-Out-of-the-box, this code should work with version `0.23.0` [2].
+Also, a relatively recent version of the `tree-sitter` cli is needed.
+Out-of-the-box, this code should work with version `0.23.0` [4].

+Most of this document is written with a slant toward a UNIX-like system, but it's possible with some work to get it to work on Windows too.
+See the Windows section near the end of this document for more information.

+### Other Things to Examine

-Also, the directory `sample-output-dir` is an example of what can be produced with this tool [3].
+Consider inspecting the `sample-output-dir` directory as it is an example of what can be produced with this tool [5].

 See the Details section below for information regarding: